hybridgroup/gobot/README.md

   server.Start()
 ```

-In order to use the [robeaux](https://github.com/hybridgroup/robeaux) AngularJS interface with Gobot you must have [go-bindata](https://github.com/jteeuwen/go-bindata) installed and then run `$ make robeaux`.
-You may now access robeaux by navigating to `http://localhost:3000/index.html`.
+You may access the [robeaux](https://github.com/hybridgroup/robeaux) AngularJS interface with Gobot by navigating to `http://localhost:3000/index.html`.

 ## Documentation
 We're busy adding documentation to our web site at http://gobot.io/ please check there as we continue to work on Gobot